 The Australian COVID-19 situation continues to evolve with many State Governments announcing changes to lockdown restrictions and border access.

 Information for patients travelling to or from restricted states for treatment

 If you are planning on travelling to a restricted state for treatment, you will need to consider border restrictions that may apply on your return to your home state.
 Please contact your clinic to discuss your situation and determine the best course of action.

 If you are travelling from a restricted state to any other state, you will need to consider the border restrictions to determine if you can access treatment in another state.
 Please check these restrictions and discuss with your treating clinic before you travel.

 Information for New South Wales patients accessing treatment in Queensland

 Information for patients in Victoria

-COVID-19 testing is required for patients from Victoria who are undergoing:
+COVID-19 testing is currently required for patients who live in metropolitan Melbourne and are undergoing: